andri27-ts/Reinforcement-Learning/README.md

 You heard about the amazing results achieved by [Deepmind with AlphaGo Zero](https://www.youtube.com/watch?time_continue=24&v=tXlM99xPQC8) and by [OpenAI in Dota 2](https://www.youtube.com/watch?v=l92J1UvHf6M)!
 Don't you want to know how they work?
 This is the right opportunity for you and me to finally learn Deep RL and use it on new exciting projects.

+> The ultimate aim is to use these general-purpose technologies and apply them to all sorts of important real world problems.
+> **Demis Hassabis**
 <br>

 This repository wants to guide you through the Deep Reinforcement Learning algorithms, from the most basic ones to the highly advanced AlphaGo Zero.
 You will find the **main topics organized by week** and the **resources suggested to learn them**.
 Also, every week I will provide **practical examples** implemented in python to help you better digest the theory.
 You are highly encouraged to modify and play with them!